-Poisonous and Venomous?
+Poisonous or Venomous?

-PoisonousThe adjective poisonous is used to describe something (often a plant, animal, or chemical) that contains a toxin that is harmful when absorbed, consumed, or inhaled.
+PoisonousThe adjective "poisonous" is used to describe something (often a plant, animal, or chemical) that contains a toxin that is harmful when absorbed, consumed, or inhaled.

 - Human fatalities caused by poisonous plants – especially resulting from accidental ingestion – are rare in the United States.